 I haven’t taken a large scale assessment before.
 What can I expect?

 Large scale assessments are strictly supervised by trained proctors to standardize the test-taking experience.
 You must provide 2 pieces of identification to the proctor.
-During the examination, you will not be permitted to communicate with other test-takers, bring personal belongings into the exam room, or use dictionaries.
+For candidates taking the examination in a test centre, during the examination, you will not be permitted to communicate with other test-takers, bring personal belongings into the exam room, or use dictionaries.
 There is a check-in and check-out policy that ensures that only those persons who are scheduled to write the examination are permitted into the examination room.
 There is a strict 3-hour time limit, unless otherwise pre-arranged through special accommodation approval.

 You will use a computer provided by the test centre, and you must arrive with the computer password that you created in order to successfully login to the examination.
-You will be provided with scrap paper and a pencil should you wish to take notes.
-All of the scrap paper must be returned to the proctor before leaving the examination room.
+You must use the electronic notepad on the exam task bar should you wish to take notes.
+The notepad automatically saves your notes.

 How can I prepare for a competency-based examination?

 Competency-based exams are focused on assessing the degree to which test-takers are able to use their profession-based knowledge by applying it to the contexts presented in the exam.
-The CRPO registration examination is based on the Competency Profile for Registered Psychotherapists.
+The registration examination is based on the Competency Profile for your profession.
 Knowing the competencies in the Profile and applying them to a variety of situations is helpful.

 Case studies in which you consider which actions are in the best interest of the client are an excellent way to prepare for competency-based assessments.
 Case studies are helpful because they require the same type of information-gathering and decision-making as simulations.
 Simulations can be viewed a bit like session-by-session deconstructions of a case study.
 Notes from supervision sessions are also helpful to informing competency-based information-gathering and decision-making.
 Like case studies, they are focused on context-specific actions taken by the practitioner in relation to professional competencies.